edap/edap.github.com/content/blog/2026-09-11-writing-in-parallel-on-stdout.md

 }

 fn main() -> io::Result<()> {
+    // We need to box the writer
-    //dyn Write is a trait object and therefore has no known size at compile time.
+    // dyn Write is a trait object and therefore has no known size at compile time.
     // Box stores the actual writer on the heap and keeps a fixed-size pointer to it. let writer = StreamWriter::new(Box::new(io::stdout()));